gsingh1370/fundamentals/languages/Linux.md

 ### how to take a thread dump of tomcat running in linux

-  If you use Linux, you can send a kill -3 [pid of your tomcat] and it will dump all current threads in the catalina.out. or Login as tomcat and run jstack <PID> >> /tmp/threaddump. jstack utility is part of jdk
+  If you use Linux, you can send a kill -3 [pid of your tomcat] and it will dump all current threads in the catalina.out. or Login as tomcat and run jstack <P ID> >> /tmp/threaddump. jstack utility is part of jdk